tweag/nickel/doc/manual/typing.md

   = These types are not compatible
 ```

+### Take-away

-**Take-away**: When calling to typed code from untyped code, Nickel
+When calling to typed code from untyped code, Nickel
 automatically inserts contract checks at the boundary to enjoy clearer and
 earlier error reporting.
 In the other direction, an expression `exp | Type` is
 blindly accepted to be of type `Type` by the typechecker.
 This is a way of using